cgado2004/Project_BarangayDocumentSystem/README.md

 | First-Time Jobseeker Certificate | **FREE** | RA 11261 |
 | Certificate of Good Moral Character | ₱50 | |

-\* **Placeholders — see the warning below.**

----

-## ⚠️ Fee amounts must be replaced before real use

-Under the **Local Government Code (RA 7160, secs.
-152–186)** a barangay may only collect a fee fixed by a **duly enacted barangay revenue ordinance**.
-Collecting without one is **illegal exaction**.

-The amounts in `BusinessRules/FeeSchedule.cs` are typical Philippine ranges used so the program runs. **Replace them with the actual Magugpo Poblacion ordinance rates.** They are all declared as constants at the top of that one file for exactly that reason.

 ---

 ## Statutory exemptions built in